Former Facebook Exec Says Social Media is Ripping Apart Society - Slashdot

 Re: (Score:2)

+FB is very customizable.
+If you see garbage, it's because you're following sources that post garbage.
+I see posts from selected members of my family, some selected friends, and a few other sources that I've picked.
+Of course, I also see customized ads; that plus sharing info is the cost of doing business.
+I hide people who post, for example, pictures of their dinner.
+I also see REAL news from CNN, CNN International, and BBC News.
+I primarily get news from their web sites, but they post headlines to FB that

-Social media is only amplification (Score:4, Insightful)
+Social media is only amplification (Score:5, Insightful)

 I think the notion that social media is tearing apart the country ignores that, like soylent green, social media is people.